In the Pale Moonlight: Critical reception

 "In the Pale Moonlight" has been one of the best received episodes of the series by fans.
 A survey conducted by Syfy at the end of the series placed the episode as the fans' favourite, while members of the Official Star Trek Fan Club have ranked it among the top ten.
 Jay Garmon at TechRepublic listed it as the best episode of the series in 2012, describing it as being when Deep Space Nine stood apart from the other series in the franchise and "found a whole new layer of storytelling, depth, and relevance".
 Charlie Jane Anders listed "In the Pale Moonlight" as the seventh best episode of the entire franchise, in a list of the top 100 episodes for io9 in 2014, having placed it in the same position in a top ten of the franchise in 2011.
 Lexi Watson ranked "In the Pale Moonlight" in first place out of the whole franchise for Digital Spy in 2016, saying: "Do [Sisko's] good intentions matter?
 Does the end always justify the means?
 Everyone will take something different from this episode and ultimately there may not be a right answer.
 You don't get that on Downton Abbey."

 Most critics also responded positively to the episode.
 The review of the VHS release in Dreamwatch described the episode as "probably the strongest of the season" and among the best episodes of Deep Space Nine.
 It called the plot "original", "daring" and "unexpected".
 Frank M. Robinson in his 1999 book, Science Fiction of the 20th Century, describes "In the Pale Moonlight" as: "Captain Sisko is forced to betray his ideals to save the lives of millions on a galactic scale at the cost of one petty criminal and one ambassador of an unfriendly nation.
 On the surface, no contest but Brooks (Sisko) played the role with depth and feeling unusual in a science-fiction series."
 He added that the TV Guide had described it as one of the best dramatic episodes of the season.
-Keith DeCandido reviewed the episode for Tor.com, giving it a rating of ten out of ten.
+Keith DeCandido reviewed the episode for Tor, giving it a rating of ten out of ten.
 He called the fall of Betazed a "masterstroke" because it made the viewer invested in the conflict.
 He praised the suffering Sisko had for doing what he did, and said that both Brooks and Robinson were "at their best" with two "bravura performances".
 In 2003, Mark Jones and Lance Parkin said in Beyond the Final Frontier: An Unauthorised Review of Star Trek that the episode was "good" but "not half as shocking and dangerous as some fans would have you believe".
 They suggested that similar ideas were used on a number of police procedurals, and were the standard on Mission: Impossible.